The Best Strollers of 2017

 BOB Revolution Flex

 The BOB Revolution Flex has been one of our favorites for years due to its exceptional maneuverability on just about any surface from smooth supermarket floors to rough gravel and snowy sidewalks.
 It offers a great combination of performance at a reasonable price.
 If you love the outdoors, plan to hike and jog, or simply want a rugged product with ample storage, giant canopy, and adjustable handlebar, tracking, and suspension.
-The Flex earned an Editors' Choice award in our Full Size Stroller Review and also our Jogging Stroller Review, proving it has what it takes to do both jobs well.
+The Flex earned an Editors' Choice award in our Full-Size Stroller Review and also our Jogging Review, proving it has what it takes to do both jobs well.
 While heavier and larger when folded than some of the other full-size competitors, like the Britax B-Agile 3, the Flex offers more features for baby's comfort with a design geared toward running and trail use.
 While arguably more at home in the great wide open, the Flex works well in tight spaces while shopping and when errands are the adventures in demand.
-The Flex will work with a variety of infant car seats when you use an adapter (sold separately), but we aren't big fans of the two-step attachment process.
+The Flex will work with a variety of infant car seats when you use an adapter (sold separately), but we aren't big fans of the two-step attachment process that includes straps we fear parents will choose not to use.

 Works well off-road